 Comments: LymeMD is another Lyme-related blog I've been reading for years and it gives great insight into the treatment of Chronic Lyme Disease from the perspective of a prominent Lyme doctor.
-Dr. Jaller's posts can be brutally honest at times but they're always compelling and rewarding.
+Dr. Jaller's posts can be brutally honest at times but there are always compelling and rewarding.

 Owner: Joint effort